317:2-3-10. Provider complaint system and appeal requests

 (8) Maintain a tracking system capable of generating reports to OHCA on provider complaint volume and resolution.

-(c) The MCE will operate a reconsideration process whereby providers may request the MCE reconsider a decision the MCE has made or intends to make that is adverse to the provider, including, at minimum, reconsiderations of provider audit findings, reconsiderations of provider agreement termination, and reconsiderations of denied claims.
+(c) The CE and DBM will operate a reconsideration process whereby providers may request the CE and DBM reconsider a decision the CE and DBM has made or intends to make that is adverse to the provider, including, at minimum, reconsiderations of provider audit findings, reconsiderations of provider agreement termination, and reconsiderations of denied claims.

 (1) Request for reconsideration, denied claims.
-The MCE will ask that the provider submits a request for reconsideration of a denied claim within six (6) months after the provider receives notice of the denied claim.
+The CE and DBM will ask that the provider submits a request for reconsideration of a denied claim within six (6) months after the provider receives notice of the denied claim.

 (2) Request for reconsideration, all other reasons.
-The MCE will ask that the provider submits a request for reconsideration within fifteen (15) days after the date the provider receives notice of audit findings, termination of provider agreement, or other actions the MCE permits for reconsideration requests.
+The CE and DBM will ask that the provider submits a request for reconsideration within fifteen (15) days after the date the provider receives notice of audit findings, termination of provider agreement, or other actions the CE and DBM permits for reconsideration requests.

 (3) Desk review.
-The MCE will conduct the reconsideration through a desk review of the request and all related and available documents.
+The CE and DBM will conduct the reconsideration through a desk review of the request and all related and available documents.

 (4) Reconsideration resolution.
-The MCE will resolve all requests for reconsideration within twenty (20) calendar days of the date the MCE receives the request for reconsideration.
-The MCE will send a reconsideration resolution notice to the provider within three (3) business days of the MCE finalizing the resolution.
+The CE and DBM will resolve all requests for reconsideration within the timeframes established by the OHCA.
+The CE and DBM will send a reconsideration resolution notice to the provider within five (5) calendar days of resolution of the consideration.

-(5) Notice of Reconsideration Resolution.
-The MCE will send a reconsideration resolution notice that contains, at a minimum:
+(5) Notice of reconsideration resolution.
+The CE and DBM will send a reconsideration resolution notice that contains, at a minimum:

 (A) The date of the notice;

-(B) The action the MCE has made or intends to make;
+(B) The action the CE has made or intends to make;

 (C) The reasons for the action;